httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     not for a path of '/login' or '/login/en'.

-13. If the cookie-attribute-list contains an attribute with an attribute-name of "SameSite", set the cookie's same-site-flag to attribute-value (i.e. either "Strict", "Lax", or "None").
+13. If the cookie-attribute-list contains an attribute with an attribute-name of "SameSite", set the cookie's same-site-flag to the attribute-value of the last attribute in the cookie-attribute-list with an attribute-name of "SameSite" (i.e. either "Strict", "Lax", or "None").
     Otherwise, set the cookie's same-site-flag to "None".

 14. If the cookie's `same-site-flag` is not "None":